georapbox/scroll-top-element/README.md

 # &lt;scroll-top&gt; element

-"Scroll to top" custom element that is revealed after the user has scrolled down.
-[IntersectionObserver](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) API is used under the hood to detect when the element will be revealed.
+A custom element that scrolls to the top of the page.
+The element is not visible until the user scrolls down a specified amount of pixels.
+[IntersectionObserver](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) API is used under the hood to detect when the element will be visible.

 Demo page: https://georapbox.github.io/scroll-top/